-For purposes of the disclosure requirements, the term of 10 years is calculated as the ten (10) year period of time immediately preceding the date of the election, or in the event of a vacancy under Article X of the Constitution, Section 4(a), his/her appointment.
-The candidates' duty to disclose continues throughout the election process.

-- K. "Election Challenge" means a direct challenge to the results or outcome of an Election, the object of which is to affect the results of an Election. - L. "Election Cycle" means the period of time which starts with the announcement of the election by the Election Board until the first Elected Official has been sworn into office. - M. "Election Day" sometimes referred to as the Date of Election means the date on which ballots are cast and counted in any Tribal Election. - N. "Election Dispute" means any election dispute, other than that which challenges the direct outcome of an Election, the object of an Election Dispute is to affect how the Tribal election is conducted as the election process moves forward. - o.
-"Elected Official" means any of the following: a member of Tribal Council, the Tribal Ogema, a member of the Tribal Court, or a member of the Election Board. - P. "Eligible Voter" means any Tribal Member who is at least eighteen (18) years old, shall be eligible to vote in any given Tribal Election. - Q. "Gross Misconduct or Malfeasance" means intentional conduct by the Election Board or a Member of the Election Board, which is wrongful or unlawful.
-Specifically, the action must be committed by an official while in office, be willful in nature, and must be exercising targeted malice or excessive use of the power of the office. - R. "Hearing" means a recorded proceeding over which the Election Board presides to make findings of fact and law and to issue a decision relating to Election Challenges and Election Disputes.
-Election Hearings are conducted at the discretion of the Election Board. - s.
+- For purposes of the disclosure requirements, the term of The-10 years is calculated as the ten (10) year period of time immediately preceding the date of the election, or in the event of a vacancy under Article X of the Constitution, Section 4(a), his/her appointment.
+The candidates' duty to disclose continues throughout the election process. - K. "Election Challenge" means a direct challenge to the results or outcome of an Election, the object of which is to affect the results of an Election. - L. "Election Cycle" means the period of time which starts with the announcement of the election by the Election Board until the first Elected Official has been sworn into office. - L. "Election Day" sometimes referred to as the Date of Election means the date on which ballots are cast and counted in any Tribal Election. - M. "Election Dispute" means any election dispute, other than that which challenges the direct outcome of an Election, the object of which an Election Dispute is to affect how the Tribal election is conducted as the eElection process moves forward. - N. "Elected Official" means any of the following: a member of Tribal Council, the Tribal Ogema, a member of the Tribal Court, or a member of the Election Board. - O. "Eligible Voter" means any Tribal Member who is at least eighteen (18) years old, shall be eligible to vote in any given Tribal Election. - O.P.
+"Gross Misconduct or Malfeasance" means intentional conduct by the Election Board or a Member of the Election Board, which is wrongful or unlawful.
+Specifically, the action must be committed by an official while in office, be willful in nature, and must be exercising targeted malice or excessive use of the power of the office. - P.Q.
+"Hearing" means a recorded proceeding over which the Election Board presides to make findings of fact and law and to issue a decision relating to Election Challenges and Election Disputes.
+Election Hearings are conducted at the discretion of the Election Board. - G.R.
 "Impropriety" means willful conduct or behavior which violates the ethical standards set forth for Members of the Election Board under these Regulations and which affects the outcome of a Tribal Election.
-Impropriety does not include disagreements with decisions of the Election Board. - T. "Indigence" means an individual who has income that does not exceed the Federal Poverty Level. - U. "Initiative" means the process by which a Tribal Member may petition for creation of a Tribal ordinance or for repeal or amendment of an existing Tribal ordinance.
+Impropriety does not include disagreements with decisions of the Election Board. - R.S.
+"Indigence" means an individual who receives public assistance or who meets the criteria prescribed by the Tribe in itsthe application for fee waiver. - S.T.
+"Initiative" means the process by which a Tribal Member may petition for creation of a Tribal ordinance or for repeal or amendment of an existing Tribal ordinance.